-The Maine Mineral and Gem Museum will hold special interest for students pursuing advanced study in mineralogy.
+The Maine Mineral & Gem Museum is of special interest for students pursuing advanced study in mineralogy.

-The MP2 Research Group from the University of New Orleans has relocated its entire research facility and instrumentation to the Maine Mineral and Gem Museum ( MP2 stands for Mineralogy, Petrology and Pegmatology, three major areas of geological study).
-The MP2 Research Group consists of three members, all from the Department of Earth and Environmental Sciences, University of New Orleans: Dr. Skip Simmons, Research Professor and Professor of Mineralogy, Alexander U. Falster, research technologist and Dr. Karen L. Webber, petrologist.
-The team has several decades of experience and 400 publications on mineralogical and geological topics. this mineralogical research program will have specific focus on exploring the pegmatites of Maine and their minerals.
+The MP2 Research Group at the Maine Mineral & Gem Museum ( MP2 stands for Mineralogy, Petrology, and Pegmatology, three major areas of geological study) consists of three members, formerly of the Department of Earth and Environmental Sciences at the University of New Orleans: Dr. Skip Simmons, Research Professor and Professor of Mineralogy, Alexander U. Falster, research technologist, and Dr. Karen L. Webber, petrologist.
+The team has several decades of experience among them, and well over 400 peer-reviewed publications on mineralogical and geological topics.
+This mineralogical research program specifically focuses on exploring the pegmatites of Maine and their associated minerals.

-The MP2 Research Laboratory houses an electron microprobe, a scanning electron microscope, an X-ray diffractometer, a direct couple plasma spectrometer, polarized light microscopes and various additional research instruments, providing the foundation for active mineralogical research and opportunities for scientific investigation.
+The MMGM MP2 Research Laboratory houses an electron microprobe, a scanning electron microscope, an X-ray diffractometer, a direct couple plasma spectrometer, polarized light microscopes, and various additional research instruments, providing the foundation for active mineralogical research, and opportunities for scientific investigation.

-In addition, there will be an internship program for students seeking advanced degrees.
-The program will offer housing in the immediate area, access to the research laboratory, and unlimited exploration in the Maine countryside.
+Internship programs for students seeking advanced degrees are available.
+The program offers housing in the immediate area, access to the research laboratory, and unlimited exploration in the Maine countryside.